rcrowther/django-taxonomy/README.md

 ## URLs for Taxonomies
-What we mean by presenting a taxonomy to users is making URLs to point to terms and presenting terms as a View.
+What we mean by presenting a taxonomy to users is making URLs to point to nodes, then presenting nodes as a View.

-Not all taxonomies will need URLs, taxonomies can be used for internal organisation.
+Not all taxonomies will need URLs.
+Taxonomies can be used for internal organisation.
 But a taxonomy with URLs can make the base of a site.
 For example, a few CMS now assume that pages on a site are organised as a tree.

 ### Planning
 All kinds of fancy pages nowadays, but a classic web navigation page would be a list category links, or a tree of objects.
 Most sites add selected lists of attached objects.
 But if you have a search page enabled on your site, maybe you would want to go to that?
 That's a different kind of URL.

-If you want term/category pages, you need to decide how your URLs will look.
+If you want node/category pages, you need to decide how your URLs will look.
 Will object URLs include a subject?
 There is advice [they should not](https://www.w3.org/Provider/Style/URI).
 But then the URL is not so hackable, which is also a case.

 I've not worked on a full URL solution.
 Here is a 'distracted' URL solution, that retains objects at their Django URLs (e.g. host/page/xxx) but provides breadcrumbs and category listings.